Bible translations into Portuguese: Partial translations

-In 1847 Bishop Joaquim de Nossa Senhora de Nazaré published in São Luís, Maranhão, Brazil a translation of the New Testament on the basis of the Vulgate.
+In 1847 Bishop Joaquim de Nossa Senhora de Nazaré published in São Luís, Maranhão, Brazil a translation of the New Testament based on the Vulgate.

 At the end of the 19th century, in Portugal Father António Ribeiro dos Santos translated the Gospels of Matthew and Mark from the Vulgate.

 A translation of the Psalms by F.R. dos Santos Saraiva appear in 1898 under the title Harpa de Israel (Harp of Israel).

 Duarte Leopoldo e Silva published a translation of the Gospels in the form of a harmony.
 A translation of the Gospels and the Acts of the Apostles by a priest of the College of the Immaculate Conception, Botafogo appeared in 1904.
 1909 saw publication of work by Franciscan friars, and of a translation by Father Santana of the Gospel of Matthew directly from the Greek language.

 The New Testament in a translation from the Vulgate by J.L.
 Assunção appeared in 1917 and a translation of the Psalms by J. Basílio Pereira in 1923.

 Huberto Rohden published a translation of the New Testament in 1930.

 Rabbi Meir Matzliah Melamed published in 1962 a translation of the Torah under the title A Lei de Moisés e as Haftarot.
 A revised edition appeared in 2001 as A Lei de Moisés.

 Baptist Minister Fridolin Janzen published in 2005 a translation of the New Testament based on the Textus Receptus.

 Adolfo Wasserman's translation of the Living Torah, under the title of A Torah Viva appeared in 2001.
 A translation by David Gorodovits and Jairo Fridlin of the Hebrew Bible (the Tanakh) was published in 2006.